idr4n/netrw-preview.nvim/README.md

   -- Enable preview by default when entering netrw preview_enabled = false,

-  -- Auto-open netrw on startup if no file is specified -- Note: Requires no lazy loading to take effect auto_open_netrw = false,

   -- Key mappings
   mappings = {
     -- Enable/disable all mappings